socialmannet/socialman-wordpress-plugin/readme.txt

 * Retweet on Twitter
 * Send a Tweet
 * Sign in with Twitter
 * Visit Twitter profile
-* Visit URL
-* Join server on Discord
+* Share photo on Twitter
-* Sign in with Discord
 * Sign in with Instagram
 * Visit on Instagram
 * View photo on Instagram
+* Select a photo from your Instagram
+* Sign in with YouTube
+* Comment on YouTube video
+* Subscribe on YouTube
+* Watch video on YouTube
+* Sign in with Twitch
+* Follow on Twitch
+* Subscribe on Twitch
+* Sign in with Mixer
+* Follow on Mixer
+* Subscribe on Mixer
+* Sign in with Discord
+* Join server on Discord
+* Sign in with Steam
+* Play a game on Steam
+* Join a group on Steam
+* Visit URL
 * Sign up for our newsletter
 * Answer poll question
 * Answer quiz question